amcharts/amcharts3-react/README.md

 * Fixing an [issue with `peerDependencies`](https://github.com/npm/npm/issues/3218)

 ### 1.1.0
-* Adding in support for npm / webpack
+* Adding in support for npm / Webpack

 ### 1.0.0
 * Initial release